Finally, companies are starting to get it. The future is catvertising. Kittywood Studios and john st.? I'm available for filming at my leisure.

 On Feb.
 1, when you visit your legislators at the Texas Capitol to discuss veterinary issues, remember that I have a shocking lack of fine cuts with tuna sauce wet cat food.

 I think this is something that both veterinarians and legislators will be very interested in since it directly affects animal health and welfare in general—specifically my health and welfare.
 My coat just isn’t as shiny without my fine cuts with tuna sauce.
-The Texas Veterinary Medical Association and Texas A&M's College of Veterinary Medicine have joined forces to create this day as part of
+The Texas Veterinary Medical Association and Texas A&M's College of Veterinary Medicine have joined forces to create this day as part of World Veterinary Year, so I think the veterinary profession should take it seriously.
+I’m just saying.

 I’ve also moved to pass a resolution that states that 2011 is actually World Luna Year instead.
 So we’ll see how that goes.